 The recipe for least Bell's vireo recovery is simple: habitat protection (including land acquisition, exclusion of motorized vehicles and domestic/feral animals, and removal of invasive plants such as Arundo donax and Tamarix spp.) combined with cowbird trapping.
 As regards the vireo, each effort is almost meaningless without the other.
 Cowbird parasitism can be eliminated from any targeted area by topical trapping: operating about one cowbird trap per mile along a typical riparian corridor during the vireo breeding season (minimally 1 April - 30 June; non-breeding season trapping can also be helpful).
 More traps are used for large, wide rivers, or if there are cowbird foraging areas such as dairies or stables nearby.
-Cowbird trapping reduces parasitism rates among the vireo from pre-trapping levels of 50%-100% to at or near 0%.
+Cowbird trapping, following the methodology described in the Griffith Wildlife Biology Trapping Protocol (GWB 1992, updates) reduces parasitism rates among the vireo from pre-trapping levels of 50%-100% to at or near 0%.
 The entire avian host community benefits from trapping, not just the primary target species (unlike nest monitoring and cowbird egg removal).
 For vireos, cowbird trapping increases per-pair productivity from ~1.3 young per pair to ~3.5 per pair; the difference between decreasing populations/ extinction and increasing populations/ recovery (Griffith and Griffith 2000).